jeffmcclure/lot/README.md

 * New item Loot Genie, when held in inventory your loot is automatically picked up and put into your inventory;  available from Witch via quest or purchase.
 * Dead monsters containing no loot are not clickable and cannot be opened
 * Killed monsters and corpses disappear shortly after looting to improve visibility and reduce memory/processing
+* Chests and containers are disabled and not clickable after looting
 * Conversation options with NPCs that lead to quests are prefixed with green [Quest] text
+* Journal entry and map pin recording location of dead henchman

 ### Multi-player Focused
 * Quests shared with party